sydney-birch/Hydractinia_phototaxis/Transcriptome_analysis/step_by_step_transcriptome_analysis.md

 # Step by Step Methods of Hydractinia Planula Transcriptome Analysis and Outputs

 This file is the step by step instructions of our Transcriptome analysis.
 You will find the scripts used and an explanation of what they do as well as outputs.
-I am following the Transcriptome workflow we previously developed, which can be found in my Actinula_paper repository.
+I am following the Transcriptome workflow we previously developed, which can be found in my Actinula_paper repository (https://github.com/sjb1061/Actinula_Paper).
+The raw reads can be found in the SRA at accession: PRJNA1046120

 ### 1. Prep Reads for Transcriptome Assembly
 We sequenced planulae larvae over 4 developmental days: Day 1, Day 2, Day 3 (when known to be phototactic), and Day 4.
 We have 3 replicates for each of the 4 developmental Days (we will call stages here).
 The first step of our developmental transcriptome assembly is to prepare our reads for assembling a reference transcriptome.
 Here in this step you can either run the full cohesive script: 1_Full_Ref_Transcriptome_prep.py or run it as 2 scripts (1_steps_1-3a_v3.py and 1_steps_3b-4b.py) but with running it as 2 scripts you have to hardcode a collection in the second script (I would recommend running just the cohesive script which is what I demonstrate below).